MicrosoftDocs/win32/desktop-src/SecCrypto/signedcode-descriptionurl.md

-﻿---
-Description: 'Sets or retrieves the URL of a description of the signed executable file.' ms.assetid: '854c76fb-5cb3-4200-bab0-fa3fa5bd3abe'
-title: 'SignedCode.DescriptionURL property'
 ---
+Description: Sets or retrieves the URL of a description of the signed executable file. ms.assetid: 854c76fb-5cb3-4200-bab0-fa3fa5bd3abe
+title: SignedCode.DescriptionURL property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
+---

 # SignedCode.DescriptionURL property

 \[The **DescriptionURL** property is available for use in the operating systems specified in the Requirements section.
-Instead, use Platform Invocation Services (PInvoke) to call the Win32 API [**SignerSignEx**](signersignex.md), [**SignerTimeStampEx**](signertimestampex.md), and [**WinVerifyTrust**](winverifytrust.md) functions to sign content with an Authenticode digital signature.
+Instead, use Platform Invocation Services (PInvoke) to call the Win32 API [**SignerSignEx**](signersignex.md), [**SignerTimeStampEx**](signertimestampex.md), and [**WinVerifyTrust**](/windows/win32/Wintrust/nf-wintrust-winverifytrust?branch=master) functions to sign content with an Authenticode digital signature.
 For information about PInvoke, see [Platform Invoke Tutorial](http://go.microsoft.com/fwlink/p/?linkid=119531).
 The [.NET and CryptoAPI via P/Invoke: Part 1](http://go.microsoft.com/fwlink/p/?linkid=119533) and [.NET and CryptoAPI via P/Invoke: Part 2](http://go.microsoft.com/fwlink/p/?linkid=119534) subsections of [Extending .NET Cryptography with CAPICOM and P/Invoke](http://go.microsoft.com/fwlink/p/?linkid=119532) may also be helpful.\]

 The **DescriptionURL** property sets or retrieves the URL of a description of the signed executable file.